• Tel: +44(0)1479 821248

 Mainland Ecuador

 About 1600 species have been recorded on mainland Ecuador, and this exciting holiday is expected to locate a quarter or more of these birds.
 We take you from snow-covered mountain peaks and high páramos (unique mountain moorlands), down through Andean valleys and many gradations of temperate and subtropical forest, as we visit the key habitats and iconic locations of this world-famous bioregion.
-Important locations include Milpe Bird Sanctuary, Antisana Ecological Reserve, San Isidro and Wildsumaco.
+Important locations include Milpe Bird Sanctuary, San Isidro and Wildsumaco.
 This holiday is ideal for those who wish to experience the incredible avian diversity of Ecuador accompanied throughout by a friendly, highly experienced guide.

 We expect a list of around 475 species, including many hummingbirds (well over 40 species).
 Some of the key birds are unforgettable Andean Condor, spectacular and colourful Cock-of-the-Rock, strange-looking Oilbird and incredible Long-wattled Umbrellabird, and we hope to give you excellent views of these.
 We may even be lucky to see an owl which many local ornithologists consider to be new to science!
 We will be seeking to maximize our list, whilst enjoying the whole experience of being in this wonderful country, birding at a gentle pace on a non-intensive itinerary.
 We stay in five locations including Quito itself, ideal for those visiting Ecuador on their first birding trip.
 Transfers by comfortable coach will take two hours or less between most lodges, with two drives of around four hours each being the longest.
 These journeys can of course be delayed by birding considerations!